kroki/glxoffload/README.md

 * Completely transparent to OpenGL calls.
 No commit to a particular function list is required, all extensions exported by the accelerated libGL are immediately available.
+* Whitelists supported GLX extensions (see the output of `kroki-glxoffload glxinfo`).
 * Thread-safe: no additional threads are created, rendering is done synchronously in the calling thread.
 * Slightly faster (higher FPS rate) than Primus (while also consuming